BARBARA GIBSON – PRESIDENT

-Jay Pritchard – President
+Jay Pritchard – Past President

 Jay has been a member of WSAC for five years and is currently serving in his fourth year on the Board of Directors.
 His training and experience has been in the area of Public Education as teacher, principal and superintendent.
 He and his wife both say that the best thing that has happened to them since retiring and moving to Edmonton has been finding and joining our Centre.
 WSAC provides us access to outstanding programs, interactions with terrific members and staff and utilization of exceptional facilities.
 Jay says that we have a great Board and he feels thrilled to act in a leadership capacity with them.

 Dolores has been a WSAC member for 11 years and wholeheartedly appreciates the benefits WSAC brings to seniors in the surrounding community.
 Over the years she has participated in a wide variety of classes, workshops, and drop-in activities, especially pickleball and yoga.
 WSAC has provided a safe, invigorating community, helping her stay active and ever-learning since her retirement from her fulfilling career as a registered nurse at the Cross Cancer Institute where her skills as a listener, caregiver, and organizer were a necessity.
 She has been a life-long learner, actively supporting Edmonton Lifelong Learning Association (ELLA) as a volunteer and a student.
 She has mastered the art of gardening in unique spaces, annually tending to a wide variety of vegetables, flowers and fruits.
 She is always ready for a good adventure, a game of cards or a meaningful chat over a pot of tea and has taught multiple generations life skills like baking from scratch, sewing and repairing clothes and growing your own food.